 The demand for Registered Veterinary Technicians is high nationwide.
-A recent survey by the Committee on Veterinary Technician Education and Activities shows the number of positions advertised is about 8-10 times the number of qualified applicants.
-Graduates can find employment in many sectors including small and large private animal practice, clinical laboratories, education, government, research and the biomedical industry.
-Starting salaries for a new graduate technician range from $15.00-$18.00 per hour.
-A registered veterinary technician with 3-5 years of experience generally earns $18.00- $25.00 per hour.
-Highly skilled and licensed technicians with management ability or those employed in the biomedical industry or as educators commonly earn in excess of $25.00 per hour.
+A survey by the Committee on Veterinary Technician Education and Activities shows the number of positions advertised is about 8-10 times the number of qualified applicants.
+Graduates can find employment in many sectors including small and large private animal practice, clinical laboratories, education, government, research, and the biomedical industry.
+Starting salaries for a new graduate technician range from $15.00-$18.00/hr.
+A Registered Veterinary Technician with 3-5 years of experience generally earns $18.00- $25.00/hr.
+Highly skilled and licensed technicians with management ability or those employed in the biomedical industry or as educators commonly earn in excess of $25.00/hr.
 Benefits vary widely, with larger veterinary practices and corporations providing the most attractive packages.

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.